 Investing in a good bicycle helmet will go a long way in preventing life-altering injuries involving your child and his bicycle.

 Have questions about your legal rights to compensation after a bicycle accident?
-Call an experienced Atlanta bicycle accident lawyer at the Katz Law Firm and get a free evaluation of your case.
+Call an experienced Atlanta bicycle accident lawyer at the Katz Personal Injury Lawyers and get a free evaluation of your case.